yoursunny/NDNts-video-server/README.md

    npm install --production
    ```

-4. Copy `sample.env` to `.env`.

-5. Generate a key and obtain a certificate for prefix registration.
+4. Generate a key and obtain a certificate for prefix registration.

    * You may use `@ndn/keychain-cli` package.
    * The signing key should be stored in a NDNts KeyChain, not in ndn-cxx KeyChain.
    * Enter KeyChain location and certificate name in `.env`.

-6. Install FFmpeg and Shaka Packager: (only needed for encoding)
+5. Install FFmpeg and Shaka Packager: (only needed for encoding)

    ```bash
    sudo apt install ffmpeg